sjanota/ingressgateway-mulit-cert/Readme.md

  * Application in namespace stage is served under certificate with CN *.stage.kyma.local
  * Application in namespace qa is served under certificate with CN *.qa.kyma.local
  * Application console is served under certificate with CN *.kyma.local
+ * `production` Namespace can be added and served under CN *.production.kyma.local

 ## Prerequisites
  * Run all commands from root of this repository.